AndreV84/viziochron/README.md

 # Flashing of NX device with hdmi display or emulator conencted in headless mode
-1. Linux_for_Tegra folder has to be created at Host_PC either with sdkmanager or with downloading rootfs from Downloads portal.
+1. Linux_for_Tegra folder has to be created at Host_PC either with sdkmanager or with downloading rootfs archive from Downloads portal.

 Then the file l4t_create_default_user.sh needs to be copied to the Linux_for_Tegra Folder to be run from there like: